jeremygray/pyfilesec/README.txt

 The main functions provided include encryption (``encrypt``, ``decrypt``, ``rotate``) and verification (``sign``, ``verify``).
-It is also easy to obscure file length (``pad``, ``unpad``), securely remove files from disk (``destroy``).
+It is also easy to obscure file length (``pad``, ``unpad``), securely remove files from disk (``destroy``) and inspect meta-data.
-Large files (8G) and command-line / shell-script usage are also supported.
+Large files (tested up to 8G) and command-line usage are also supported.

 By default, file permissions are set to conservative values (only Mac & linux at this point).
-Clear-text files are deleted securely after a successful encryption.
-If the file (inode) had other links to it, their presence is reported.
+Unencrypted files are deleted securely after a successful encryption.
-Decryption will not proceed inside a Dropbox folder (to help limit unintended propagation of clear-text to other machines).
-Decryption into a folder that appears to be under version control will proceed but and the version control will be noted (for svn, git, and hg).
+Multiple hardlinks, version control, and Dropbox folders are detected and reported.

-Public-key (asymmetric) encryption is used for security and flexibility, currently relying on calls to OpenSSL for all cryptography (RSA + AES256 -- an approach that is well-known).
-The aim is to provide an easily extensible framework for adding other encryption backends (e.g., PyCrypto or GPG, should they be desired), without requiring changes to the API.
+Public-key (asymmetric) encryption is used for security and flexibility, currently relying on calls to OpenSSL for all cryptography.
+The aim is to provide a robust and easily extensible framework for adding other encryption backends, without requiring changes to the API.

 Bug reports and code contributions are welcome; the project is on github and you can contact me there (https://github.com/jeremygray/pyFileSec).
 For contacting me privately, e.g., about security issues, please look for my gmail address at the top of the main code.
-Help with Windows would be great (see the issues list).
+Help with Windows would be particularly welcome (see the issues list).

 Contributors